aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 Let's cook!
 -----------

-Imagine that you've been collecting IoT measurements from thousands of sensors and storing them in ClickHouse table ``iot_measurements``.
+Imagine that you've been collecting IoT measurements from thousands of sensors and storing them in ClickHouse database ``iot_measurements``.
 Now, you'd like to enrich your metrics by adding the sensor's location measurement so that you can filter the metrics by the city name.
 The sensor's location data is available in the ``sensors_dim`` database in PostgreSQL.

 This recipe calls for the following: